kubernetes/perf-tests/perfdash/README.md

 Metrics above are available for all kinds of tests divided into load and density subtypes.

 ## Application server
-Application server runs as a deployment on kuberntes cluster.
+Application server runs as a deployment on kubernetes cluster.
 It is hosted on *mungegithub* cluster in *k8s-mungegithub* project.

 ## Application images
 Images are stored in *gcr.io/k8s-testimages* project container registry.